gabrocheleau/merkle-patricia-trees-examples/README.md

 [ <Buffer 31>, <Buffer 74 65 73 74 56 61 6c 75 65 41> ] // going down the path of "testKeyA"
 ```

-Each of these buffers is actually a leaf node.
-As we saw above in our specification, leaf nodes are arrays that contain two items: `[ encodedPath, value ]`.
-The encodedPath of our first leaf node is < 30 >, while the second is < 31 >.
+As we said above, leaf nodes are arrays that contain two items: `[ remainingPath, value ]`.
+The "remainingPath" of our first leaf node is < 30 >, while the second is < 31 >.
 What does this mean?

-The first hex character indicates whether the node is a leaf node, or an extension node (both nodes contain the item "encodedPath").
-It also indicates whether or not the remaining path is of "odd" or "even" length (required to write complete bytes: simply indicates if the first hex character is appended with a "0" ).
+The first hex character (3) indicates whether the node is a leaf node, or an extension node (this is to prevent ambiguity, as both nodes have a similar structure).
+This first hex character also indicates whether or not the remaining path is of "odd" or "even" length (required to write complete bytes: this indicates if the first hex character is appended with a "0" ).

 See this table: